bizzleboy/se_project_aroundtheus/README.md

 **Description**

-I developed a pesudo-social media page that is responsive on all modern day device sizes from phones to TV screens.
+I developed a pseudo-social media page that is responsive on all modern day device sizes from phones to TV screens.
 The layout adapts accordingly and was made possible via media queries.

 **Figma**